Note: you are currently viewing documentation for a beta or an older version of Varjo

-The optimal level of illuminance to target is 1000 lux or more.
+The optimal level of illuminance is 1000 lux or more.
 Levels well below 150 lux will have a negative impact on chroma and mixed reality quality.

-The color temperature of your lighting should be 3000–6500K.
+Your lighting should have a color temperature of 3000–6500K.
 More importantly, the color temperature should remain constant.

 Daylight leaking into your physical environment (e.g., through windows) can alter the lighting setup and greatly impact the performance of chroma keying.
 We recommend that you block all natural light from your chroma key setup.
 This is especially important when using blue as your chroma color, as daylight can very easily cause false positives.
 Mixing lights with different color temperatures will also affect chroma performance.

-To avoid flickering artifacts, we recommend that you use LED or fluorescent lights with an inverter.
+To avoid flickering artefacts, we recommend that you use LED or fluorescent lights with an inverter.
 Lights that operate at more than 1 kHz work best.
 Lights operating at 50 or 60 Hz, while not preferred, can also be used.
-In this case, we recommend that you use the functions for flicker compensation available in the Varjo API.
+In this case, we recommend that you use the flicker compensation functions available in the Varjo API.